race2infinity/The-Documentation-Compendium/README.md

 **❌ Things you should avoid:**

 - Don't assume prior knowledge about the topic.
 If you want to appeal to a large audience, then you are going to have people with very diverse backgrounds
 - Don't use idioms.
-Speak using more formal terms that are well defined.
+Write using more formal terms that are well defined.
 This makes it easier for non-native English speakers and for translations to be written
 - Don't clutter explanations with overly detailed examples
 - Don't use terms that are offensive to any group.
 There will never be a good reason to